Azure/azurestack-powershell/docs/migration-guides/migration-guide.2.0.0-preview.md

 ## Common Changes

 ### Az.Accounts dependency
 All AzureStack Admin modules have dependency on the Az.Accounts module version 2.0.1-preview.
 This version of Az.Accounts module is built with MSAL dll(https://github.com/AzureAD/microsoft-authentication-library-for-dotnet).
-This supports ADFS scnearios and device code authentication
+This supports ADFS scenarios and device code authentication

 ### Output Model Changes
 Output models of all the cmdlets have changed.
-Since the powershell modules are generated with the new autorest powershell extension, the outpu models have all changed considerably.
+Since the powershell modules are generated with the new autorest powershell extension, the output models have all changed considerably.
 If the existing scripts are accessing the output model, they likely need a change.
 Since the output model changes are huge and it impact each and every cmdlet, this guide does not list each of the changes

 ### Removal of -AsJob feature
 The current version of the cmdlets do not support -AsJob paramter.
 It will get added in a future release as auotorest powershell generator evolves.